Monitoring and downloading data from a remote Trace Gas Analyzer

 The first step is to configure the TGA with a static IP address.

-1. Connect to the TGA user interface and go to the Options > Settings page.
+1. Connect to the TGA user interface and go to the Options > Settings > Network page.

 Note: You must always Update after changing Ethernet settings.
 If you navigate to other pages or reboot without clicking Update, your changes will not be saved.